 2. A Nominations Committee of three (3) Members shall be appointed annually by the Board of Directors.

 3. The Nominations Committee shall nominate at least two (2) persons for President-elect, two (2) persons for Secretary, two (2) persons for Treasurer, and four (4) persons as candidates to the Board of Directors.
-Two members at large shall be nominated each year for two year terms.
+Two members at large shall be nominated each year for three year terms.
 The terms of the President, President-Elect, Secretary, and Treasurer shall be two concurrent years.
 These nominations shall be made known to Members through the AAA’s nomination and ballot process. .